LeoNatan/LNNotificationsUI/README.md

 [[LNNotificationCenter defaultCenter] presentNotification:notification forApplicationIdentifier:@"mail_app_identifier"];
 ```

+**Note:** For all available notification properties, take a look at the `LNNotification` class definition.

 To listen to taps on notifications by the user, register to the ``LNNotificationWasTappedNotification`` notification.
 You can register for specific notification objects or for all, by passing `nil` as the object.